The PAY WHAT YOU CAN Produce Stand

 A Mutual Aid and Community Funded Project

-Located in a food desert in Jasper County, South Carolina, learn about how Whippoorwill Farms SC is going above and beyond to help their community access real, local, organic food.
+Located in a food desert in Jasper County, South Carolina, learn about how Whippoorwill Farms SC is going above and beyond to help their community access real, local, Natural food.

 Help Contribute Today